Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 Translation Hints:

 A number of good European sites are not available in English.
-I have the Google Toolbar.
-One of its optional buttons is Translate.
+I use Google Translate.
 With that, when I am on a foreign language site, I click Translate this Web Page, and I can navigate thru the site successfully.

-Santiagobis is the most active at this time, and you can count on a good response to a query in 24 hours.
+Ivar's forum - http://www.caminodesantiago.me/board/ As of Nov 2019, this is the most active English language forum that I have found.
+You can count on a good response to a query in 24 hours.

-http://groups.msn.com/ElCaminoSantiago by Grant Spangler has a wealth of Camino information - maps, routes, train and bus schedules.
+http://www.elcaminosantiago.com/ is an old site by Grant Spangler.
+He has has a wealth of Camino information - maps, routes, train and bus schedules, but don't know how current it is.

 Bicycle Links

-This site has practical info on bicycling the Camino - gear, etc.: http://homepage.mac.com/verbier7/04bicycle/index.htm
+American Pilgrims has a Facebook Group on Cycling practical info on bicycling the Camino - gear, etc.: facebook.com/groups/CyclingAmericanPilgrims/

 Easy to read for a quick overview of bicycling the Camino and general Camino info: http://www.goxploring.com/camino/